maksuturva/magento_payment_module/README.md

 Configuration for the module can be found from standard location under *System -> Configuration -> Payment Methods -> Maksuturva*.

-##### eMaksut (escrow)
-This parameter provided by Maksuturva.
-Controls if escrow flag is enabled or not.
-Usually changing this is not needed, and this might be deprecated in future.

 ##### Sandbox mode
 If enabled, communication url, seller id and secret key in sandbox fields are used, otherwise production parameters are used.